oamg/leapp/docs/source/el7toel8/envars.md

 database.
 The positive effect is significant speed up of the leapp execution, however it comes at the cost of risking a corrupted database, so it is currently used for testing / development purposes, only.

+## LEAPP_DEVEL_INITRAM_NETWORK
+You can specify one of the following values: 'network-manager', 'scripts'.
+The 'scripts' value is used for a legacy dracut module when the network is not handled by NetworkManager.
+Using the option allows experimental upgrades, bringing up the networking inside the upgrade initramfs environment (upgrade phases after the first reboot).
+It also allows the upgrade e.g. when a network based storage is used on the system.
+Currently it works only for the most simple configurations (e.g. when only 1 NIC is present, no rdma, no bonding, ...).
+Network based storage is not handled anyhow during the upgrade, so it's possible that the network based storage will not be correctly initialized and usable as expected).